saurabhsharan/niriswitcher/README.md

 # niriswitcher

-An application switcher for niri.
+An application switcher for niri, with support for workspaces and automatic dark mode.

 https://github.com/user-attachments/assets/81beb414-6367-4d6f-aa2b-9c55534913b3